If You Disagree with Your Assessment, File for an Abatement

 If you want a hearing, be sure to ask for one on the official abatement form.
 You will have to add this request since it is not on the form.
 The Assessors’ Office will contact you with a proposed hearing date.
 After the Board has reviewed your request for abatement, they will send you their official written decision.
 If you are dissatisfied with the Board’s decision, you may appeal to the state’s Appellate Tax Board (617-727-3100).

-View the Abatement Application (PDF).
+View the Abatement Application (PDF) and Requisition Form.
 If you have any questions, please call the assessors office.